soyroberto/promptengineeringbook/Behind the Scenes: The Computational Process of Image Generation.md

 # Behind the Scenes: The Computational Process of Image Generation

-In this section, we'll take a deep dive into what happens computationally when an AI generates images like our manga and Sega-inspired versions of MAU.
+In this section, we'll take a deep dive into what happens computationally when an AI generates images like our manga and Sega-inspired version of MAU.
 Understanding these processes can help you craft more effective prompts and better anticipate results.

 ## The Image Generation Pipeline